-The idea of mindful meditation has been with us for thousands of years, and has proven to be an extremely effective way to practice presence of mind and mental resilience.
+The idea of mindful meditation has been with us for thousands of years and has proven to be an extremely effective way to practice the presence of mind and mental resilience.

 In mindfulness meditation, you learn to keep your mind in touch with the details of the moment.
-This is a practice that can help you maintain a better grip over your emotions when faced by tough circumstances.
+This is a practice that can help you maintain a better grip on your emotions when faced with tough circumstances.

 - Mindful Meditation to Manage Anxiety

 - Notice Your Surroundings | A Simple Daily Mindfulness Exercise

 Fear is not an option when entering battle.
 Not only does fear have the tendency to override your ability to think rationally, but fear is an emotionally charged reaction.
 An emotion that feeds on the unknown and will end up leading your mind further away from the reality of events.

 By intentionally exposing yourself to situations that provoke fear (without putting yourself in danger), you will develop a better sense of your emotional responses and your presence of mind will grow stronger.
 Stepping into the unknown will give you confidence and reduce your anxieties.